yassine128/timemanager/README.md

 Exemple of time prompt: ``1 hour and 2 minutes``

 ## Warning:
-All hour or minute value that are taken need to be an integer.
+All hours or minutes that are taken need to be an integer.